-We've all heard that "stories" are all the rage.
+We've all heard that Instagram "Stories" are all the rage.
 But where to begin?
 Here are all the arguments and tips you need to publish your first 15-second story.

-Creating Stories with Storykit is THE easiest thing.
+Creating Instagram Stories with Storykit is THE easiest thing.
 Get a demo now!

 The use of Instagram Stories has exploded and for us marketers, there is just one thing we can do: dive right into it.
 Are you not convinced?
-Let’s have a look at some numbers that are pointing in that direction:
+Let’s have a look at some numbers.

 - 500 million Instagram users check out their Stories every day.